andreyrisukhin/eb2niw/README.md

 2) Collect evidence across the internet.
 3) For each personal statement, your python script should output well formatted pdf documents listing all supporting evidence and arguments for eligibility criterion #1 listed above.

+## Detailed Plan

+project/
+├── src/
+│   ├── pdf_processor.py      # PDF reading and writing
+│   ├── text_analyzer.py      # NLP and claim extraction
+│   ├── web_scraper.py        # Evidence gathering (Recall-like, get everything relevant)
+│   ├── evidence_validator.py # Validation and ranking (Precision-like, keep only the strongest evidence)
+│   ├── report_generator.py   # Output PDF creation
+│   └── main.py              # Script orchestration
+├── tests/
+├── requirements.txt
+└── README.md

+### Assumptions and Design Decisions
+* Modules for each step in the pipeline - expect pipeline to be linear, one-directional.
+* Save intermediate state between modules, allowing recovery and intermediate validation between steps. (save each personal statement & state to its own folder; gives staleness)
+* JSON format for intermediate state.

+* Data Processing & Storage:
+  * Each personal statement will be processed in its own isolated workspace
+  * All intermediate data will be stored in JSON format for easy inspection and debugging
+  * PDF text extraction will preserve formatting metadata where possible

+* Error Handling & Validation:
+  * Each module will implement input validation and clear error messaging
+  * Failed processing attempts will be logged with detailed context
+  * System will gracefully handle network issues during web scraping

+* Evidence Collection:
+  * Web scraping will respect robots.txt and implement rate limiting
+  * Evidence will be cached locally to avoid repeated requests
+  * Each piece of evidence will be tagged with source, timestamp, and relevance score

+* Output Generation:
+  * PDF output will follow a consistent, professional template
+  * Evidence will be organized by relevance and type
+  * All sources will be properly cited with timestamps and URLs

+* Performance Considerations:
+  * Batch processing capability for multiple statements
+  * Parallel processing where appropriate (especially for web scraping)
+  * Resource-intensive operations will be monitored and optimized

+* Security & Privacy:
+  * Personal/sensitive information will be handled according to privacy best practices
+  * Web scraping credentials and API keys will be managed securely
+  * Input PDFs will be scanned for malware before processing

+# IO References

 ## Criteria #1
 The following is from https://www.uscis.gov/working-in-the-united-states/permanent-workers/employment-based-immigration-second-preference-eb-2